 - Develop strategies, tools, technologies, and methods for the detection, monitoring, profiling and/or surveillance of antimicrobial resistance and dynamics leading to resistance.

 - Study ways to facilitate and implement the uptake and use of existing strategies, tools, technologies, and/or methods for the detection, monitoring, profiling and surveillance of antimicrobial resistance and dynamics leading to resistance.

 List of participating countries is provisional.

-Consortia of eligible scientists from participating JPIAMR member countries and eligible countries in Africa and ASEAN may apply to this call.
+Consortia of eligible scientists from participating JPIAMR member countries and eligible countries in Africa and Asia may apply to this call.
 Full eligibility criteria will be included in the Call launch.
 Participating JPIAMR member countries include Canada, Czech Republic, Finland, France, Germany, Israel, Italy, Latvia, Norway, Poland, Romania, Spain and Sweden.
 Consortia must include a minimum of three and a maximum of six project partners from at least three eligible countries.

 The Netherlands has the intention of joining the call but no funding is guaranteed yet.
 Updates on the progress will be shared.